Officers give a hoot, save owl from soccer net

-Officers who gave a hoot save owl stuck in Bethpage State Park soccer net
+Officers who gave a hoot save owl stuck in Brentwood State Park soccer net

 Park Police Officer Dan McCarthy wielded a knife and then clippers; his colleague, Officer Steven LoDolce, told him where to cut.

-Note: CORRECTION: An earlier version of this story had an incorrect location for the owl rescue.